-- A1 The lexis, grammatical structures, registers and usage of Spanish language to BA Honours degree standard and Portuguese where chosen at Stages 3-4, to ALTE Level four - A2 Aspects of the history, society, culture and linguistic development of Spanish and Portuguese speaking countries - A3 Certain areas of specialist study, according to module selection, in cultural studies, film, history, language, linguistics, literary studies and politics - A4 The internal diversity and connections between cultures

-A5 (For students opting to write a dissertation) a topic studied in-depth and independently.
+- A1 The lexis, grammatical structures, registers and usage of Spanish language to BA Honours degree standard and Portuguese where chosen at Stages 3-4, to ALTE Level four - A2 Aspects of the history, society, culture and linguistic development of Spanish and Portuguese speaking countries - A3 Certain areas of specialist study, according to module selection, in cultural studies, film, history, language, linguistics, literary studies and politics - A4 The internal diversity and connections between cultures - A5 (For students opting to write a year- abroad project or a dissertation) a topic studied in-depth and independently. - A6 (For RT47 only) Demonstrate the ability to adapt to different learning environments.